-WP Engine comes with many plans to suit every type of requirement.
+There are various reasons to choose WP Engine and one of them is pricing as it comes with many plans to suit every type of requirement.
 The personal plan costs you $29 monthly supporting only one WordPress site installs and 10 GB of local storage space with unlimited data transfer and managing 25,000 visits per month.
 The professional plan costs you $99 monthly letting you host 10 WordPress sites with this package with 20 GB of local storage space with up to 100,000 visits per month.
 The business plan costs you $249 monthly while supporting 25 WordPress sites with 30 GB of local storage space and managing up to 400,000 visits per month.
 The premium plan supports 150 installs with 100-300 GB of local storage space and managing more than 1 million visit count per month.
 And lastly, the enterprise plan offers you 400 GB – 1 TB of local storage space with more than four million visits per month.

 SiteGround also comes with various plans to choose from.
 Their basic plan called Startup plan comes at $3.95 per month giving one install, 10 GB of storage space and manages up to 10,000 visits monthly.
 Their GrowBig plan comes at $7.95 per month giving multiple websites to host, 20 GB of storage space and allowing you to manage up to 25,000 visits monthly.
 The GoGeek plan too allows multiple websites to host with 30 GB of storage space and allowing up to 100,000 visits monthly.
 And all these plans come with free WP transfer, free WP install and auto-updater.